mzazon/awesome-cloud-projects/aws/real-time-anomaly-detection-kinesis-flink/real-time-anomaly-detection-kinesis-flink.md

 ## Prerequisites

-1. AWS account with permissions for Kinesis Data Streams, Managed Service for Apache Flink, CloudWatch, SNS, Lambda, and S3
+1. AWS account with permissions for Kinesis Data Streams, Managed Service for Apache Flink, CloudWatch, SNS, Lambda, IAM, and S3
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Knowledge of streaming data concepts and basic Java/SQL programming
 4. Understanding of statistical anomaly detection concepts